fspacheco/playground-UlMWyvCJ/lessons/lesson6.md

 # Search for occurrence of any character in a string - `strpbrk`

-Using `strchr` one can find if a string contain a single character.
+Using `strchr` one can find if a string contains a single character.
 What if someone wants to find if a string contains any character from a group of characters?
 That's what `strpbrk` does.

 You provide two strings to `strpbrk`.
 If any character from second string is found in the first string, `strpbrk` will return a character pointer to the first occurrence.
 Let's say, you've a string like: